JonathanGiles/espa-web/troubleshooting.md

 # Troubleshooting

 If you are having trouble with your eSpa, there are a few steps you can take to make troubleshooting easier.
 This guide will help you identify common issues and provide solutions to help you get your eSpa up and running.
+Once you've worked through the guidance on this page, if you're still having trouble, please visit the [#troubleshooting](https://discord.gg/ntCR9hpW9x) channel on Discord for further assistance.

 ## Run the Latest Version